SAP-archive/teched2020-INT166/exercises/ex0/README.md

-# Level 1 Heading
+# Level 1 Getting Started

-In this exercise, you will...
+In this exercise, you will Setup CF trail account to get try Document Classification and Document Information Extraction Service

-## Level 2 Heading
+## Level 2 Create Trail Account

-After completing these steps you will have....
+After completing these steps you will have trail account where you can use DOX and DC

 1. Click here.
 <br>![](/exercises/ex0/images/00_00_0010.png)